nunziatodamino/nunziatodamino.github.io/content/Projects/Physics Lab/General knowledge/Mean free path.md

 What is the probability of a particle to not suffer any interaction in a distance $x$ ?
 In order to answer this question we can use the results derived in [[Probability of collision in a slab of thickness dx]].
 Suppose we call $\bar{\mathbb{P}}(x+dx)$ the probability to not have any interaction between $x$ and $x+dx$, and consequently we call  $\mathbb{P}(x+dx)$ the probability to have any interaction between $x$ and $x+dx$

 We also suppose that the process starts from $x_0$.
-Assuming a Markov's process we use the the [[Markov's process|Markov chain property]] to write:
+Assuming a Markov's process we use the the [[Zettelkasten/Master's degree/Models of Theoretical Physics/Markov's process|Markov chain property]] to write:

 $$\bar{\mathbb{P}}(x+dx|x_0) = \bar{\mathbb{P}}(x+dx|x)\bar{\mathbb{P}}(x|x_0) $$